pygma-tau/blog/content/notes/firestone-dialectic.md

 ---
-title: "(Review) The Dialectic of Sex: The Case for Feminist Revolution"
+title: "Review | The Dialectic of Sex: The Case for Feminist Revolution"
 date: 2024-10-20
 path: "dialectic-of-sex"
 ---